 With so many working parts in the engine, it’s hard to keep track of everything that’s involved.
 However, when there’s a problem, you need to know what part is going bad.
-This leads many people to wonder what the cam phaser is, the symptoms it causes and how much it might cost to replace.
+This leads many people to wonder what the cam phaser is, the symptoms it causes when it goes bad, and how much it might cost to replace.

-In this guide, we jump in-depth into all of these aspects.
-We start with explaining how the cam phaser works, ending with the symptoms that something is wrong and showing you the average cost of replacement.
+In this guide, I discuss all of these in depth.
+I start by explaining how the cam phaser works, ending with the symptoms that indicate something is wrong, and showing you the average cost of replacement.

 1. Check Engine Light